SevenShepherd/SevenShepherd.github.io/_posts/2024-02-29-baptist-confession-of-faith.markdown

 	<li id="10">Rom.
 3:26; Eph.
 1:6,7, 2:7</li>
 </ol>

-<span style="font-weight:bold;">Paragraph 4.</span> God did from all eternity decree to justify all the elect,<sup style="font-weight:bold;">11</sup> and Christ did in the fullness of time <a href="https://sevenshepherd.github.io/ordo-salutis-amyraldian/" style="font-weight:bold;color:ForestGreen;text-decoration:underline;">die for the sins of the world</a><sup style="font-weight:bold;">12</sup>, and rise again for their justification; nevertheless, they are not justified personally, until the Holy Spirit in time does actually apply Christ to them.<sup style="font-weight:bold;">13</sup>
+<span style="font-weight:bold;">Paragraph 4.
+(Amended For Amyraldism)</span> God did from all eternity decree to justify all the elect,<sup style="font-weight:bold;">11</sup> and Christ did in the fullness of time <a href="https://sevenshepherd.github.io/ordo-salutis-amyraldian/" style="font-weight:bold;color:ForestGreen;text-decoration:underline;">die for the sins of the world</a><sup style="font-weight:bold;">12</sup>, and rise again for their justification; nevertheless, they are not justified personally, until the Holy Spirit in time does actually apply Christ to them.<sup style="font-weight:bold;">13</sup>

 <ol start="11">
 	<li id="11">Gal.
 3:8, 1 Pet.
 1:2, 1 Tim.
 2:6</li>